Pete Ricketts: 2022 session

-U.S. Senate
+U.S. Senate (2023–present)

 2006 election

 Ricketts was the 2006 Republican nominee for the U.S. Senate seat held by Democrat Ben Nelson.
 His opponents in the primary were former Nebraska Attorney General Don Stenberg and former state Republican chairman David Kramer.
 Ricketts spent nearly $5 million of his own money, outspending his opponents 10–1 in winning the nomination.

 Ricketts received some high-profile campaign assistance, most notably from President George W. Bush and Vice President Dick Cheney.
 Bush appeared at a campaign rally for Ricketts on November 5, 2006, just days before the election, in Grand Island, Nebraska.

 Ricketts ran on a conservative platform, emphasizing fiscal responsibility, immigration reform, and agriculture, as well as championing a socially conservative platform opposing same-sex marriage and abortion.
 In all, he contributed $11,302,078 of his own money to his campaign, triggering the Millionaire's Amendment, which allowed his opponent to raise larger amounts from each donor.
 He spent more money than any Senate candidate in Nebraska history, but lost to Nelson by a margin of 36%–64%.